What led us to redesign?

 Rule based product logic

-while leverage AI to further curate product sets that support campaign story
+while leveraging AI to further curate product sets that support the campaign story

 Modular layout framework

-content is organized into modular component that can adapt to different campaign
+content is organized into modular components that can adapt to different campaigns

 Dynamic product sets